thomasabishop/eolas/zk/Linux_disk_partitions.md

 Syncing disks.
 ```

-We can now confirm out new partitions:
+We can now confirm our new partitions:

 ```bash
 $ lsblk